sealninja/react-i18nify/README.md

 Helper function to localize a `value`, given a set of `options`.
 See the above Helpers section for examples.

-For localizing dates, the `moment` library is used.
+For localizing dates, the `date-fns` library is used.
 A `dateFormat` option can be used for providing a translation key with the format string.
-For the full list of formatting tokens which can be used in the format string, see http://momentjs.com/docs/#/displaying/format/.
+Moreover, `parseFormat` option can be used for providing a formatting string for parsing the value.
-Moreover, a `strictParse` option can be provided.
-When set to `true`, `moment`'s strict parsing will be used.
+For the full list of formatting tokens which can be used in the format string, see the [date-fns documentation](https://date-fns.org/v2.0.0-alpha.7/docs/format).

 For number formatting, the localize helper supports all options as provided by the Javascript built-in `Intl.NumberFormat` object.
 For the full list of options, see https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Global_Objects/NumberFormat.